bluebrown/moby-ingress/README.md

 # Docker Swarm Haproxy Ingress Controller

-The aim of this project is to allow writing haproxy configuration in docker-compose.yml files.
+The aim of the project is it to create dynamic ingress rules for swarm services through labels.
+This allows to create new services and change the haproxy configuration without any downtime or container rebuild.

+The manager service is responsible for generating a valid haproxy configuration file from the labels.
+The loadbalancer instances scrape the configuration periodically and reload the worker "hitless" if the content has changed.

 Currently it only works when deploying the services with swarm.

 ## Synopsis